Perinatal, Postpartum & Birth Trauma Therapy for Mothers & Birthing People

 All of these experiences are valid.

-This work creates space to process, integrate, and make meaning of this transition, so you can move through motherhood feeling more grounded, resourced, and connected to yourself.
+This work creates space to process, integrate, and make meaning of this transition, so you can move through motherhood feeling more grounded, resourced, and connected to yourself and your family.

 Healing Birth Trauma

-Birth experiences can stay in the body and nervous system long after the event itself.
+Birth experiences stay in the body and nervous system long after the event itself.

 When trauma from birth is not processed, it can show up as: